Bitcoin option pricing: A market attention approach: Application to data

 Data for a representative sample consisting of three of the proxies, namely, \WVlower, \LVlower\ and \MRlower, are illustrated in Figure \ref{fig:proxies}.
 The daily number of \WVlower\ is reasonably consistent over time, and spikes (and periods of higher activity, such as in the early half of 2021) correspond closely to news events involving Bitcoin (summarised above). \LV\ reaches its peak in early 2021, and then gently declines over the rest of the period.
 Of the three proxies, the graph of \MRlower\ that of Bitcoin the closest, in the sense that it has low initial and final values and two peaks, separated by a deep trough.

 In order to verify that the market attention proxies listed in Table \ref{table:proxies-info}, we use a method proposed by \cite{lindstrom2004statistical} involving generalized Gaussian residuals.
-This method use the transition distribution function of the diffusion process to generate the Gaussian residuals.
+This method uses the transition distribution function of the diffusion process to generate the Gaussian residuals.
 This method involves estimating the parameters of the Cox-Ingersoll-Ross process for each proxy, using the techniques of Section~\ref{EST_INT}.
 The generalised residuals are then computed by applying the conditional cumulative distribution function of the estimated Cox-Ingersoll-Ross process to the data points (see \eqref{CH2:DENCIR} for the accompanying probability density function), followed by the inverse distribution function of the standard normal distribution.
 It is then possible to test whether the proxy follows a Cox-Ingersoll-Ross process by testing whether the resulting generalised residuals have the properties of a sample from the standard normal distribution.
 We use the Kolmogorov-Smirnov test \citep[cf.][]{massey1951kolmogorov} for this.
 The resulting $p$-values appear in Table \ref{table:proxies-info}; the values suggest that the hypothesis or normality (and hence, the hypothesis that the estimated processes fit the data) cannot be rejected at a significance level of 0.1 or lower.
+In addition, we also verify if the selected market proxies can follow a geometric Brownian motion.
+The p-values given by the Kolmogorov-Smirnov test are shown in Table \ref{table:proxies-info}.
+We observe that the hypothesis that market attention follows a geometric Brownian motion cannot be rejected in half of the cases.
+However, for active addresses, total fees, block weight, as well as deposits and withdrawals, we can reject the null hypothesis with a significance level of 0.05.